programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 ## Getting Started

 GitHub Desktop will allow us to easily start using version control.
-GitHub desktop offers a Graphical User Interface (GUI) to use Git.
+GitHub Desktop offers a Graphical User Interface (GUI) to use Git.
 A GUI allows users to interact with a program using a visual interface rather than relying on text commands.
 Though there are some potential advantages to using the command line version of Git in the long run, using a GUI can reduce the learning curve of using version control and Git.
 If you decide you are interested in using the command line you can find more resources at the end of the lesson.

 ### A Note on Terminology

 One of the trickiest aspects of using GitHub is the new terminology.
 Some of the commands are fairly self-explanatory, others less so.
 This tutorial will try and briefly summarise new terms.
 It may also be helpful to have a [glossary](https://help.github.com/articles/github-glossary/) on hand to refer to.
 But in general it can be best to pick up terminology through using GitHub rather than trying to understand all of the terms before you begin using it.

-GitHub Desktop will allow us to easily start using version control.
-GitHub Desktop offers a Graphical User Interface (GUI) to use Git.
-A GUI allows users to interact with a program using a visual interface rather than relying on text commands.
-Though there are some potential advantages to using the command line version of Git in the long run, using a GUI can reduce the learning curve of using version control and Git.
-If you decide you are interested in using the command line you can find more resources at the end of the lesson.

 ### Register for a GitHub Account